AlonFlor/RoboticsProject2023/README.md

 ## Running the files

 The models should be able to run by calling them from any software that runs Python 3 (Python 3.9 is the version used to program the simulations in PyCharm).
-The requisite libraries are numpy, sk_learn, os, time, PyBullet, and matplotlib.
+The requisite libraries are numpy, os, PyBullet, and PIL.
+The simulations in the old simulations folder do not require PIL, but do require time, sk_learn, and matplotlib.